gnh1201/topic-activitypub/cache.md

     - **[Smart Cache](https://support.bunny.net/hc/en-us/articles/5779976842770-Understanding-Smart-Cache)**: On

 #### WebSocket and CSP issues of a static proxy
 Static proxies do not support WebSocket.
 Therefore, you may need to apply the following configuration.
-Since this configuration requires careful handling, only apply it if you fully understand it.

 ```
-#sub_filter 'wss://$primary_proxy_host' 'wss://$secondary_proxy_host';    # (Be careful!)
+sub_filter 'wss://$primary_proxy_host' 'wss://$secondary_proxy_host';    # (Be careful!)
 Bypass a WebSocket requests to dynamic proxy service
 ```

 ## Filesystem